-Woodbank has a proven track record of generating the best returns for your forest for woodlot.
+Woodbank has a proven track record of generating the best returns for your forest or woodlot.
 With 105 years combined of commercial forestry and harvesting experience, Woodbank has the relationships with sawmills, pulp mills, and the contracting workforce (loggers, trucking, road engineers) that will ensure that the harvest of your trees is hassle free and into reputable markets.

 Woodbank can tailor a number of different sales methods to suit the forest owner as we realise that every forest owner has differing financial, tax and risk appetites.
-We offer the following harvesting and marketing methods, and in some cases a mixture of the methods depends on the clients needs.
+We offer the following harvesting and marketing methods, and in some cases a mixture of the methods depending on the clients needs.

 What are my trees worth?

 Valuing a tree crop will depend on a number of variables and no forest is generally the same.
 Since the inception of the ETS tree crops now effectively have two main value drivers; log and carbon prices.

 The best approach is to contact us for a no obligation appraisal

 What liability do I now have under the ETS if I want to harvest?

 The ETS has created a lot of confusion in its implementation but the basics are pretty simple for forest owners.
 We must make a key distinction; deforestation = permanent removal of trees and harvesting (with subsequent replanting) does not mean deforestation.